 - May see your pension pot fall in value, as well as rise.

 - May have less income in retirement, particularly if the value of your pension pot falls.

 - May run out of money in your lifetime.

 Who Is Least Suited To A Transfer

 You may be less suited to a transfer if you cannot accept a lower income.
-For example, you may be considering a transfer because some features of a DC pension scheme appeal to you, such as flexility or control of your money.
+For example, you may be considering a transfer because some features of a DC pension scheme appeal to you, such as flexibility or control of your money.
 But using these features often means having to compromise in other areas, such as the level of income you can take.
-This means you might struggles to achieve the retirement you want, for example:
+This means you might struggle to achieve the retirement you want, for example:

 - If you want a higher tax-free lump sum you will have to take a lower income from your pension.

 - If you want to retire early, your money will have to last for longer so you will need to budget for a lower income over time.

 - If you want to control your money you will need to manage your investments and pay charges which will reduce the amount in your pension pot.